-- (a) human to human transplant from a donor to the Insured Person (or Insured Child if applicable); or - (b) placement of the Insured Person (or Insured Child) on a waiting list, to undergo organ transplant from a human donor, for one or more of the following: a heart, lung, kidney, liver, pancreas or bone marrow.
+- (a) human to human transplant from a donor to the Insured Person (or Insured Child or dependant child if applicable); or - (b) placement of the Insured Person (or Insured Child or dependant child) on a waiting list, to undergo organ transplant from a human donor, for one or more of the following: a heart, lung, kidney, liver, pancreas or bone marrow.

-A waiting list means the Insured Person (or Insured Child) has been placed on an official Australian acute care hospital waiting list, approved by us.
+A waiting list means the Insured Person (or Insured Child or dependant child) has been placed on an official Australian acute care hospital waiting list, approved by us.